danhtran2mind/vi-nutrition-gpt2-finetune/README.md

-# Vietnamese Nutrition GPT2 Finetune 🍲
+# Vietnamese Nutrition GPT-2 finetune 🍲
 ## Introduction
 The Vietnamese **Nutrition GPT-2 Finetune** is a language model fine-tuned on **Hanoi Medical College’s "Nutrition in Rehabilitation"** textbook, based on **NlpHUST/gpt2-vietnamese**.
 It provides accurate, Vietnamese-language nutrition guidance through an interactive Gradio interface on HuggingFace, with customizable text generation via a Python API.
 Ideal for researchers and nutrition enthusiasts.